Score-Based Modeling of Effective Langevin Dynamics

 Application to the Kuramoto--Sivashinsky equation demonstrates the method's capability for spatiotemporally chaotic systems: from trajectory data alone we reconstruct a 32-dimensional Langevin model whose marginal distributions and autocorrelation functions closely match the original PDE dynamics.
 The decomposition reveals $\bm{\Phi}_A \approx 0$, reflecting the reflection symmetry of KS that causes left- and right-traveling contributions to cancel.

 The framework addresses the calibration bottleneck that limits existing techniques.
 Unlike methods with restrictive parametric assumptions---such as linear inverse models, which impose Gaussian steady states---our approach places no constraint on the form of the invariant measure: the learned score captures the full non-Gaussian structure of the data.
-At the same time, unlike approaches that require iterative calibration-by-simulation, our construction guarantees the invariant measure \emph{by construction} and enforces the relevant dynamical constraints directly from data, so that no trial-and-error tuning is needed.
+At the same time, unlike approaches that require iterative calibration-by-simulation, our construction guarantees the invariant measure \emph{by construction} and enforces the imposed short-lag coordinate-correlation constraints directly from data, so that no trial-and-error tuning is needed.
 Geometrically, the method decouples density (learned via score matching) from kinetics (inferred via correlation identities), voiding the identifiability and numerical issues associated with joint drift–diffusion inference.
 It requires no numerical time derivatives of trajectories; instead, we estimate an effective generator on a data-adaptive partition and compute the needed identities from that coarse rate matrix.
 Compared with sparse-regression or library-based approaches that require specifying a dictionary of candidate basis functions for the drift, our method makes no such ansatz; the drift is expressed in terms of the learned score and a constant matrix inferred from correlation data.
 Finally, the explicit conservative--non-conservative decomposition ($\bm{\Phi}=\bm{\Phi}_S+\bm{\Phi}_A$) provides physical interpretability, distinguishing dissipative processes driving the system toward steady state from those maintaining nonequilibrium circulation.
+The main limitations of the present constant-$\bm{\Phi}$ approach are that it reconstructs the invariant density and the imposed short-lag coordinate-correlation constraints, but does not in general enforce broader dynamical features such as finite-lag transition laws, higher-order multi-time observables, or pathwise recovery of individual trajectories.